trilleplay/paperplane/README.md

 Here's a link to invite paperplane to your server: https://discordapp.com/api/oauth2/authorize?client_id=592772110590541873&permissions=52224&scope=bot
 And a fancy link to our website: https://paperplane.farkasdev.com

-Don't feel like using the self hosted version?
+Don't feel like using the hosted version and want to self host it?
 No problem, you'll need some things though:
 * A bot Token
 * A support server with a invite code
 * An API key from these sites: